 - Pine Creek and the Imnaha River in Oregon

 - Wildhorse River, Indian Creek, Granite Creek and Sheep Creek in Idaho

 Our biologists also monitor how river flows affect bull trout that spend the winter in the Snake River below Hells Canyon Dam.

-White sturgeon are an ancient fish that live near the river bottom.
+White sturgeon are ancient fish that live near the river bottom.
 They are the largest freshwater fish in North America and can weigh as much as 1,500 pounds and measure more than 12 feet long.

 In Idaho, the two largest reproducing populations of white sturgeon are below Bliss and Hells Canyon dams.
 Only small numbers of fish exist in the other reaches.

 To support white sturgeon populations in the Snake River, we developed a program to monitor the health and abundance of these fish from Shoshone Falls downstream to the Hells Canyon reach.
 Our biologists regularly capture, examine and release sturgeon, using tiny electronic tags to keep track of survival, growth rates, fertility and other data.